COM105 Fundamentals of Public Speaking (3)

 COM361 Special Event Planning (3)

-A course focusing on the four step pubic relations process of research, action, communication, and evaluation as it is applied to the event planning activity of public relations.
-Events apply to certain social or corporate contexts.
+Focus is on the four step pubic relations process of research, action, communication, and evaluation as it is applied to the event planning activity of public relations.
+Events in social or corporate contexts are studied.
+One event is planned.

 COM370 Multi-Cultural Communication (3)